DiffBlender: Composable and Versatile Multimodal Text-to-Image Diffusion Models: Related Work

-Among them, Composer\,\cite{huang2023@composer} is designed to condition on diverse modalities within a single model; however, it requires training the entire diffusion model from scratch, incurring significant training cost.
-ControlNet\,\cite{zhang2023@controlnet} and Uni-ControlNet\,\cite{zhao2023unicontolnet} leverage the generative prior of SD\,\cite{rombach2022@ldm} but still entail massive amount of data and time to update a large number of parameters, making it hard to scale up the modalities.
-In contrast, GLIGEN\,\cite{li2023@gligen} and T2I-Adapter\,\cite{mou2023@t2iadaptor} address partial updates of conditioning modules, promoting efficient conditional image generation.
-However, these approaches are typically constrained to supporting only a single modality type\,\cite{li2023@gligen, mou2023@t2iadaptor, zhang2023@controlnet}, mostly image-based conditions.
-In this sense, we contribute to designing the SD-based networks that support a broader range of conditions, including image forms and spatial and non-spatial tokens, to enable extensive modality scaling and composition.
+Among these, Composer~\cite{huang2023@composer} supports diverse modalities within a single model but requires training the entire model from scratch, which results in high training costs.
+ControlNet~\cite{zhang2023@controlnet} and Uni-ControlNet~\cite{zhao2023unicontolnet} leverage the generative prior of SD but require large amounts of data to train a significant number of additional parameters.
+This approach limits scalability for adding new modalities.
+GLIGEN~\cite{li2023@gligen} and T2I-Adapter~\cite{mou2023@t2iadaptor} focus on partial updates of conditioning modules to achieve more efficient conditional image generation.
+However, they can support only a single modality type, mainly image-based conditions.
+In this work, we contribute by designing SD-based models that support a broader range of conditions.
+To this end, we categorize the key conditioning modalities and provide a unified framework that efficiently handles all of them.